mhwlng/streamdeck-elite/README.md

 If .gif images are configured for Power/Limpet/Hyperspace buttons, then no texts or pips are drawn on top of them.

+**You can clear the image/sound path, by clicking on the label in front of the file picker edit box.**

 The plugin can (optionally) automatically switch to a different profile, if the in-game state changes. (e.g. deploy hardpoints, enter SRV etc.)
 More instructions on the [Wiki](https://github.com/mhwlng/streamdeck-elite/wiki/Automatic-Profile-Switching).